Cycling hotel review: Hotel de La Porte Dorée, Paris

 5. Everything else.

-Let's see: there's the delicious breakfast of cereals and breads, yogurts and a never-ending supply of eggs (special dietary requests can be catered for); there's the free wifi; there's the book-sized guest information about everything and anything to do in the area; there's the beautiful shower; there's the kettle in the room (another luxury for a mid-range Paris hotel); there's the excellent, family policy that welcomes kids (Christina and Laurent have three bilingual cyclists of their own); there's the staircase bathed in books in multiple languages; there's the friendly staff.
+Let's see: there's the delicious breakfast of cereals and breads, yoghurts and a never-ending supply of eggs (special dietary requests can be catered for); there's the free wifi; there's the book-sized guest information about everything and anything to do in the area; there's the beautiful shower; there's the kettle in the room (another luxury for a mid-range Paris hotel); there's the excellent, family policy that welcomes kids (Christina and Laurent have three bilingual cyclists of their own); there's the staircase bathed in books in multiple languages; there's the friendly staff.
 I could go on, but you probably get the picture.

 When Christina and Laurent bought this place over a decade ago, it was a rundown two-star hotel with a questionable clientele (yes, that kind – just without the red lights).
 With a lot of love and hard work, they've turned it into a fashionable, affordable, modern three-star hotel with sparkling environmental credentials.
 With just over 40 rooms, it's great for cycling groups or solo riders.